ITOT Collar Strategy

 ITOT (iShares Core S&P Total U.S. Stock Market ETF), in the Financial Services sector, (Asset Management industry), listed on AMEX.

-The iShares Core S&P Total U.S. Stock Market ETF seeks to track the investment results of a broad-based index composed of U.S. equities.
+The iShares Core S&P Total U.S. Stock Market ETF is designed to replicate the performance of a comprehensive benchmark featuring a wide array of American company shares.

 A beta of 1.04 places ITOT roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
 ITOT pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.